Blatzar/scraping-tutorial/devtools_detectors.md

-**TL;DR**: You are going to get fucked by sites detecting your devtools, the best bypass for this is using my firefox fork (or compiling firefox yourself with the bypasses below).
+**TL;DR**: You are going to get fucked by sites detecting your devtools, the best bypass for this is using [a web sniffer extension](https://chrome.google.com/webstore/detail/web-sniffer/ndfgffclcpdbgghfgkmooklaendohaef?hl=en)

 Many sites use some sort of debugger detection to prevent you from looking at the important requests made by the browser.